Axcil Jefferies

-Axcil Ramar Jefferies (born 14 April 1994) is a Zimbabwean professional racing driver and senior race instructor at Yas Marina Circuit in Abu Dhabi.
-He currently holds the Nürburgring Nordschleife lap record in the GT3-class with a time of 7:50.370 which he set in a Konrad Motorsport Lamborghini Huracán GT3.
+Axcil Ramar Jefferies (born 14 April 1994) is a Zimbabwean professional racing driver.
+He previously held the Nürburgring Nordschleife lap record in the GT3 class with a time of 7:50.370 which he set in a Konrad Motorsport Lamborghini Huracán GT3.
+He has competed in the GP2 Series, GT World Challenge Europe and European Le Mans Series, and is a senior race instructor at Yas Marina Circuit in Abu Dhabi.

 Career

 Karting

-Jefferies started his motorsport career aged six in Zimbabwe and went on to win several national championships in Zimbabwe and South Africa before moving to Europe.
+Jefferies started his motorsport career aged six in Zimbabwe, and went on to win several national championships in Zimbabwe and South Africa before moving to Europe.
 In 2007 and 2008, he won races in the European Karting Championship.

 Formula BMW

 Jefferies contested the Formula BMW Pacific series in 2009 and 2010.
 He finished third overall in the 2009 season, taking pole position at Sepang and Okayama, and winning two races at Sepang and a total of twelve podiums.
 He completed a limited schedule in 2010, with two wins and four podiums.

 FIA Formula Two Championship

 In 2012, after not racing for two years, Jefferies returned to action in FIA Formula Two halfway through the season with a best of fifth in wet conditions at Circuit de Spa-Francorchamps in Belgium.
 He finished twelfth in the championship standings.